-- Anemia (a low number of red blood cells) - Red blood cells contain hemoglobin which carries oxygen around the body.
+- Anemia (a low number of red blood cells) - o Red blood cells contain hemoglobin which carries oxygen around the body.
 Anemia can make you look pale, feel weak and tired, and become short of breath. - Thrombocytopenia (a low number of platelets) - Platelets help form blood clots to stop or slow bleeding.
-Thrombocytopenia can cause excessive bleeding and bruising. - Neutropenia (a low number of neutrophils, a type of white blood cell) - White blood cells help the body fight infection.
+Thrombocytopenia can cause excessive bleeding and bruising. - Neutropenia (a low number of neutrophils, a type of white blood cell) - o White blood cells help the body fight infection.
 A low number of neutrophils increases the risk of infection.

-Keep track of your lab reports so that you can share them with your providers.
+Keep track of your lab reports to share with all your medical providers.
 You can keep printed copies in the pocket of this section.
 You may also be able to access your lab reports online through a patient portal provided by your hospital or treatment center.
 Ask your healthcare team how to access your reports.